20:8-10 "Remember that thou keep holy the sabbath day. Six days shalt

 page and scroll down to find downloadable pages of questions you can

 discuss and games you can play around the dinner table.
-Consider, too,
+Invest, as

-altogether, or, if you "must," watch older movies, or listen to radio
+or, if you "must," watch older movies.
+Or consider listening to old

 Better yet, make your own "radio" shows, complete with Foley effects

 Take time to

 breathe deeply and watch your children playing in the yard, thinking to

 yourself, "This is good.
 Very good.
 Thank you, God."